kaiwaehner/kafka-streams-machine-learning-examples/readme.md

 ## Use Cases and Technologies
 The following examples are already available including unit tests:
 * Deployment of a H2O GBM model to a Kafka Streams application for prediction of flight delays
+* Deployment of a H2O Deep Learning model to a Kafka Streams application for prediction of flight delays
 * Deployment of a pre-built TensorFlow CNN model for image recognition

+I also added a class for training a DeepLearning4J model.
+Implementation of the Java Class is still TODO.

 More sophisticated use cases around Kafka Streams and other technologies will be added over time.
 Some ideas:
 * Image Recognition with H2O and TensorFlow (to show the difference of using H2O instead of using just low level TensorFlow APIs)